LoneKP/brainstormer/README.md

 You need to make sure that you have the correct versions of ruby and rails.

+If you don't have postgres installed, you will need to do that.
+You can do that with brew:

+``brew install postgres``

-clone the project and set up the database with:
+Then you can create the database with:

 ``rails db:setup``